 Maybe the biggest difference between Notion and Obsidian lies in their collaboration options.
 While Obsidian offers only the most basic collaboration features, Notion enables comprehensive collaboration with your colleagues.

-In Obsidian, you can use Obsidian Publish to add collaborators to your page, who can publish, unpublish, and edit pages.
 However, Obsidian wasn’t made with teamwork in mind, and this is reflected in its limited collaboration features.
-Simply put — if you are looking for a collaboration tool, Obsidian is not the app for you.
+Simply put — if you are looking for a tool you can use for team-based project management and collaboration, Obsidian is not the app for you.

 On the other hand, you can collaborate with your teammates in Notion in many ways.